WayneCrawford/bruit-fm/overview.md

 # Project Overview

+*This is a copy of the opening sections of the accepted proposal*

 ## Objectives and research hypothesis

 BRUIT-FM is a multidisciplinary project to identify and exploit the signals hidden within broadband seafloor seismological “noise”.